Skip to content

 How does a grease trap work?

 A grease trap is just that—an entrapment for grease.
-When residual FOGS are emptied into the commercial kitchen sink, the grease trap allows the water to sink to the bottom and drain into the city’s water supply.
+When residual FOG is emptied into the commercial kitchen sink, the grease trap allows the water to sink to the bottom and drain into the city’s water supply.
 The floating grease remains at the top, where it can be accessed and removed.
 For a more detailed explanation of how grease trap works – click here.

 Why are grease traps mandated?

-Environmental regulations mandate that a grease trap be installed in food establishments to prevent greases from causing sanitary sewer backups or overflows.
+Environmental regulations mandate that a grease trap be installed in food establishments to prevent grease from causing sanitary sewer backups or overflows.
 Municipal regulations also outline how often grease traps should be cleaned and maintained.
-Cities must approve of the grease trap design and its minimum size (which can be 250 to 2500 gallons).
+Cities must approve of the grease trap design and its minimum size.

 How often should grease traps be cleaned?

-The frequency of restaurant grease trap cleanings vary with how often the kitchen produces FOGS.
+The frequency of restaurant grease trap cleanings varies with how often the kitchen produces FOG.
 On average, cleanings should be performed every one to three months.
-Restaurants, cafeterias and other commercial kitchens are advised to set up a regular service schedule to avoid missing critical cleanings.
+Restaurants, cafeterias, and other commercial kitchens are advised to set up a regular service schedule to avoid missing critical cleanings.

 What is the one-fourths cleaning rule?

 The one-quarter rule is an internationally recognized standard for grease trap cleaning and maintenance.
-If 25 percent of the grease trap is filled with FOGS, the quarter-full trap requires a prompt cleaning.
+If 25 percent of the grease trap is filled with FOG, the quarter-full trap requires a prompt cleaning.
 A grease trap that is more than a quarter full is no longer effective.
-At this point, greases start to leak into the city sewer system, causing clogs in the sewer channels.
+At this point, grease will leak into the city sewer system, causing clogs in the sewer channels.

 Why does the grease trap fill up within 30 days?

-The amount of grease your restaurant or cafeteria produces effects how quickly the grease trap fills up or reaches the one-quarter level.
+The amount of grease your kitchen affects how quickly the grease trap fills up or reaches the one-quarter level.
 If the grease trap fills up within a month, consider resizing the grease trap.

-An appropriately sized grease trap is dependent on the type of food establishment, its water use and volume of FOGS.
+An appropriately sized grease trap is dependent on the type of food establishment, its water use, and the volume of FOG.
 Often, city regulations dictate the trap size.

 Do all commercial kitchens require the same cleaning frequency?

 Depending on the type of food establishment, the grease production will vary significantly—which also impacts the regularity of cleanings.
-A delicatessen, coffee house and sandwich shop will produce significantly less grease outputs than a steak house, family restaurant or grocery store with a fryer.
+A delicatessen, coffee house, and sandwich shop will produce significantly less FOG than a steak house, family restaurant, or grocery store with a fryer.

-What tips can staff use to reduce FOGS and cleanings?
+What tips can staff use to reduce FOG and cleaning?

-Grease trap cleanings may be needed less often if minimal FOGS enter the grease trap.
+Grease trap cleaning may be needed less often if minimal FOG enters the grease trap.
+These tips help minimize the amount of FOG going down the drain:

-Scrape all food waste from plates, utensils, pots and pans prior to loading them into the sink for washing.
+• Scrape all food waste from plates, utensils, pots, and pans before loading them into the sink for washing.
 Be sure to discard the food waste into a compost receptacle.

-Be careful with what foods are discarded into the sink’s garbage disposal.
-While it is tempting to assume a powerful disposal will conveniently clear away the waste, oils become emulsified; and FOGS solidify, defeating the efficacy of the grease trap.
+• Be careful with what foods are discarded into the sink’s garbage disposal.
+While it is tempting to assume a powerful disposal will conveniently clear away the waste, oils become emulsified, and FOG solidifies, defeating the efficacy of the grease trap.

-What are best practices to maintain grease traps?
+What are the best practices to maintain grease traps?

 Who cleans grease traps?